secure-coding-practices/2023.01-Input-Validation-Vaadin/README.md

-# OWASP
+# OWASP Examples

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+This project contains OWASP Secure Coding Practices Examples using Vaadin.

 ## Running the application